 Groasis and the Charles Darwin Foundation

 The Charles Darwin Foundation has done various plantations with the Waterboxx® plant cocoon.
-Below you can see different videos about the projects that are done with the Waterboxx® plant cocoon and you can read the reports with the scientific results.
+Below you can see different videos about the projects that are done with the Waterboxx® plant cocoon.